CITES and US Fish and Wildlife

 At Fodera, our Brazilian Rosewood, Indian Rosewood, and Madagascar Kingwood materials are CITES certified and as such comes with proper documentation.
 While the regulation of these materials only apply to international shipments, domestic customers should use caution when traveling or shipping instruments with CITES materials.

 Domestic Customers – As CITES regulations only apply to international shipments, documentation is not provided with your instrument.
-In addition we encourage customers not to travel with basses containing Brazilian Rosewood.
+In addition, we encourage customers not to travel with basses containing Brazilian Rosewood.
 As US laws interpret, Indian Rosewood and Madagascar Kingwood are safe to travel with.
-However, we strongly advise that contact the local government of the country you will be traveling to to verify it is safe to travel with your instrument.
+However, we strongly advise that you contact the local government of the country you will be traveling to to verify it is safe to travel with your instrument.